- 4 files (PDF report, 3 Excel files)

 State-owned company Pemex dominates the production (tenth largest world oil producer), transformation, and distribution of crude oil and oil products.
 In 2008, the Senate adopted a bill opening Pemex to foreign capital and gave Pemex greater managerial and financial autonomy.

-Mexico has the third largest oil reserves in Latin America, with around 830 Mt (after Venezuela and Brazil) and has large conventional gas reserves (201 bcm) (end of 2021).
-Mexico also has large recoverable shale gas resources estimated by the U.S. Energy Information Administration at up to 19 tcm (the fourth largest in the world).
+Mexico has the fourth largest oil reserves in Latin America, with around 765 Mt (after Venezuela, Brazil and Ecuador) and has large conventional gas reserves (211 bcm) (end of 2022).
+Mexico also has large recoverable shale gas resources estimated by the U.S. Energy Information Administration at up to 19 tcm.

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)